 After seeing that The Secret Theatre can deliver such a positive experience with a young cast, we’re not going to let the brief ride into Queens deter us from returning for a more “adult” production in the future!

-Andrew Andrews attended Annie Jr. at The Secret Theatre in New York on Thursday, September 5, 2019 @ 7:00pm to write this review.
+Andrew Andrews attended Annie Jr. at The Secret Theatre in Manhattan on Thursday, September 5, 2019 @ 7:00pm to write this review.